 MID LANERS RANKINGS:

-Putting Faker in the first place wasn’t a hard choice since he is the best League of Legends player, but the positions of Febiven and Bjergsen aren’t so easy.
+Putting Faker in the first place wasn’t a hard choice since he is the best LoL player, but the positions of Febiven and Bjergsen aren’t so easy.
 While Febiven is great, he lacks the experience that Bjergsen has.
 Even if it’s just a season, it’s still pretty huge.
 Febiven did beat Bjergsen though and is showing a great potential to improve at everything he does, so he deserves the second place in the mid lane standings.

 Cpt Jack’s experience, amazing mechanics and great positioning is what makes him be the first.